 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Provo?
-Our standard math for asphalt shingles is simple: one square equals two-thirds of a cubic yard.
-Most jobs require a 20-yard container; a low-wall roll-off makes loading easy; and monitoring the total tonnage remains critical for every project across Utah.
+How big a roll-off do you actually need for a roof tear-off in Provo?
+The math is simple: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
+Most jobs fit a low-wall 20-yard container; our team monitors tonnage to stay under the limit; we set the roll-off exactly where you need it.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Provo residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.